yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

       The SoC does not support booting from USB mass storage, but USB can still be accessed as storage device at U-Boot prompt.

+.. ifconfig:: CONFIG_part_variant in ('AM62LX')

+   Booting to U-Boot prompt from USB storage is supported.
+The following are the steps to be followed:

+   - Build the boot loader images using the default ``am62lx_evm_defconfig`` with the config fragment ``am62x_a53_usbmsc.config``.
+The configs required for USB MSC boot are enabled by this fragment.
+For instructions to build the boot loader images, refer to :ref:`Build-U-Boot-label`.
+   - Create a FAT32 partition with boot flag enabled on the USB storage device.
+   - Copy the boot loader images (:file:`tiboot3.bin`, :file:`tispl.bin`,
+     :file:`u-boot.img`) into the above created partition.
+   - Set the boot mode switches to USB host boot mode (Refer to the **Initialization/Boot Mode Pins** chapter of TRM for boot switch details).
+   - Connect the USB Mass storage device with the boot loader images and boot up the board.
+   - The board should now boot to u-boot prompt.

 .. ifconfig:: CONFIG_part_variant in ('AM64X', 'AM65X', 'J722S')